MonikaZemankiewicz/portfolio-website/README.md

 Animations done with framer motion and react-type-animation.

-Contact functionality done with formspree.
+Contact functionality done with Formspree.

 React intersection observer used for on scroll animation for skills cards.